 I recommend sitting down to map out your content.

-PRO TIP: Use your keyword research to inform your content strategy on Pinterest.
-You literally have exactly what people are searching for right there at your fingertips – using your keyword research will also stop you from creating content for the sake of creating content.
+PRO TIP: Use your keyword research to inform your content strategy for Pinterest.
+You literally have what people are searching for right there at your fingertips – using your keyword research will also stop you from creating content for the sake of creating content.

 Pinterest Marketing Pillar #4 – Eye-Catching Pinterest Pin Designs That Get the Click